Fashion, star power and martial aura merge in the Givenchy collection at Paris Fashion Week - ExBulletin

 GIVENCHY TRUSTS ITSELF

 In recent seasons, the creative heat at Givenchy under Williams had seemed somewhat lukewarm.
 However, this latest collection, presented against the backdrop of the pale stone vaults of the Invalides, testifies to a newfound creative confidence on his part.
-The designer appears to be settling in to successfully steer the age-old LVMH-owned house into solid sartorial ground.
+The designer appears to be settling in to successfully run the age-old LVMH-owned house in the solid sartorial floor.

-The show began with an array of intricately tailored couture suits in stark contrasts of black and white.
+The show began with an array of intricately tailored couture suits in stark black and white contrasts.
 These looks, loose yet opulent, fit right in with the historic backdrop, setting an indulgent tone and preparing audiences for what was to come.

-In a welcome and inclusive twist for the house, models from diverse backgrounds graced the runway.
+In a welcome and inclusive turn for the House, models from diverse backgrounds graced the track.
 It wasn’t just a show; it was a statement, a testament to Givenchy’s commitment to inclusivity and modernity.

 As the parade progresses, couture tailoring gradually gives way to utilitarian and – at times – militaristic elements.
 These influences were probably borrowed from the Salle des Spectacles, Napoleon Bonaparte’s final resting place.
 With backpacks, zippers, straps and flip-flops, Williams deftly infused high fashion with practicality.
 The disruptive silhouettes created by the backpacks strapped to the backs of the models echoed the venue’s military roots and gave the show an edgy vibe.